Programme 2022

 11:10-11:30

-interview: THE EU'S TRADE AGENDA
+INTERVIEW: THE EU'S TRADE AGENDA

 In 2021, the European Commission announced a new trade strategy in light of recent global challenges – namely the pandemic and the war which have shed light on the critical importance of diversifying supply chains.
 By focusing on “open strategic autonomy”, the EU seeks to contribute to the digital and green transitions, whilst ensuring that multilateral global trade remains fair.